 In Germany, two main private providers take decent care of the foreigners: Feather and Ottonova.
 Allianz is also a popular solution for internationals living in Germany.
 So how much expats and other foreigners pay for private insurance in Germany?

-Expat health insurance – this insurance is open to many people, who want to stay in Germany short or long term, don’t have income, or need a policy for a visa application.
-The price starts at 72 EUR per month.
-You will get coverage in just 2 minutes.
+Expat health insurance is open to many people who are not employed and need health insurance for their visa application.
+The price for this coverage starts at 72 EUR per month.
+You can sign up easily online, and you will be issued your coverage in just 2 minutes.

 - Perfect for your first visa application